-Our encryption is known as ‘Never-The-Same’, or NTS.
+Our encryption is known as ‘Never-The-Same’, or NTS-KEM.
 This comes from the fact that the algorithm never generates the same ciphertext twice, even when the plaintext and encryption keys remain constant.
 Independent security analysis by Royal Holloway, University of London concluded that NTS is secure against chosen-ciphertext attack (CCA).

 Since our algorithm produces varying outputs, our encryption is considered semantically secure.
 This means that the ciphertext reveals nothing about the plaintext that can be feasibly extracted by computational means.